 o Financial Accounting Standards Board (FASB) Statement 13, "Accounting for Leases" as revised and interpreted.

 Accounting and Finance personnel within the agency must examine and analyze the terms of each lease agreement to determine whether the lease is a capital lease or an operating lease.
-Capital leases should be reported to the State Treasurer’s Office.
-Operating leases should be reported to the Comptroller General’s Office.
+Both Capital leases and Operating leases should be reported to the Comptroller General’s Office.
 A Lease Register is available to assist the agency in the analysis and reporting of the terms of the lease agreement.
-Information related to leases as lessor (landlord or provider of the asset) with non-State parties should be reported to the Building and Property Services Division of the Budget and Control Board.
+Information related to leases as lessor (landlord or provider of the asset) with non-State parties should be reported to the Building and Property Services Division of the Department of Administration.

 Capital leases consist of direct financing and other capital leases.
 Direct financing capital leases are essentially installment purchase agreements and require transfer of the ownership automatically at the end of the lease term.
 Other capital leases provide assets for use by external parties over the majority of the asset’s useful life.
 A lease is a capital lease if it meets one of the following criteria: